Hsuwaddyhtat22/Microverse-first-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse and my coding partners.
+- Credit to the author Cindy for inspire her web.Thanks for your design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>